The Caldwells were another group that existed for many years while seemingly covering their tracks, so that little could be discovered about them.

 The July 1, 1957 Billboard had a review of an LP called "New Piano Expressions" by our old friend John Dennis (on the Debut label).
 They called it "a refreshing jazz experience".

 Alex soldiered on, changing the name of the group to the "Caldwell Trio".
 Alex, Helen, and a third, unidentified, member appeared at the Interprovincial Hotel (Ottawa) in July 1957.
 They were at the Standishall in Ottawa, Canada from August 1958 through early October.

 One probable member at this time, according to an interview he gave to Chuck Robie Booth (in his "Jazz Beat" column, which appeared in the Utica Daily Press, on March 13, 1961), was future jazz great Freddie Roach (piano and organ).
 The article said: "Then, in 1957, he moved to Canada and worked a couple of years with a group called The Caldwells.
 'We played the Chez Paree, El Morocco and a lot of good spots.'"
 I've learned, over the years, to distrust performers' memories of just when and for how long they were with a group, but the timing for this one feels right.
-The Caldwells were certainly making a lot of appearances in upstate New York and Canada during this period (and the interview was only a couple of years after the fact).
+The Caldwells were certainly making a lot of appearances in Canada during this period (and the interview was only a couple of years after the fact).

 [Interestingly, although the Caldwells never really amounted to much (let's be honest), they provided a growth environment for their pianists: John Dennis, Ahmad Jamal, Ray Bryant, and Freddie Roach all went on to be acclaimed musicians.]